 Why I care about interpretability

-More rationally, interpretability also serves a long-term goal: building AI systems that are truly reliable, possibly all the way to AGI or even ASI.
+More practically, interpretability also serves a long-term goal: building AI systems that are genuinely reliable, possibly all the way to AGI or even ASI.

 • If scaling eventually leads to AGI, we may get extremely capable black-box systems.
 Then the key question becomes safety and alignment.
-How do we ensure a superintelligent model consistently acts in good faith, and does not quietly deceive people to do harm?
+How do we ensure a superintelligent model consistently acts in good faith and does not quietly deceive people or cause harm?

 I often think about how physics matured.
 First came careful observations (Tycho Brahe).
 Then hypotheses (Kepler).
 Then principles (Newton).
-In AI, we have made huge empirical progress, many interpretability papers open a trained model and hunt for circuits.
-I love and respect that line of work, such as logit-lens analyses for LLMs/VLMs, sparse autoencoders (SAEs), and recent mechanistic interpretability work from Anthropic.
-But we still lack “Newton-style” first principles.
+AI has made huge empirical progress, and I really like the current mechanistic interpretability line of work: logit lens analyses, sparse autoencoders, circuit discovery, and the recent work from Anthropic.
+But we are still far from that Newton stage.

-Why do compositional features and circuits appear at all?
-Why do we sometimes see sparsity, low-rank structure, or neatly separated factors after training?
-Can we connect those outcomes to the equations of gradient-based learning, instead of only collecting evidence after the fact?
+The questions I want to ask are closer to training dynamics and model architecture.
+Why do compositional features and circuits appear after training?
+Why do we sometimes see sparsity, low-rank structure, or cleanly separated factors inside a model?
+Can we explain these outcomes from gradient-based learning, instead of only opening the model after training and collecting evidence?

 Why I care about model adaptation

-Scaling has worked, but the returns can slow down.
-It is unlikely that every new GPT-n will feel as shocking as the earlier jump from GPT-4.
-At the same time, we have already had LLMs in the real world for several years, but there are still many specialized tasks they cannot do well.
-Pretraining will never perfectly cover every niche, every workflow, or every kind of expertise.
+Scaling has worked, but the returns may slow down.
+It is unlikely that every new GPT-n will feel as dramatic as earlier leaps.
+At the same time, we have already had LLMs in the real world for several years, yet there are still many specialized tasks they cannot do well.
+Pretraining will never perfectly cover every niche, workflow, or kind of expertise.

-So I care about a practical question.
-How do we turn a strong base model into a model that is genuinely useful for a specific need?
+So I care about a practical question: how do we turn a strong base model into a system that is actually useful for a specific need?

-First, I want to improve the general “base-to-expert” pipeline.
-That includes post-training methods like SFT, RL, and distillation.
-It also includes inference efficiency, such as quantization, pruning, layer skipping, and routing.
-I also care about retrieval, evaluation, and benchmarks, because the workflow around a model often matters as much as the model itself.
+The first layer is the general adaptation pipeline.
+Rich Sutton’s The Bitter Lesson still feels relevant in the LLM era: methods that make good use of compute, search, and learning tend to win over hand-crafted priors.
+With that in mind, I want to improve the task-agnostic pipeline.
+That includes post-training methods like SFT, RL, and distillation; inference efficiency methods such as quantization, pruning, layer skipping, and routing; and system components like retrieval, evaluation, and benchmarks, because the workflow around a model often matters as much as the model itself.
+As these external workflows (aka ‘Harness’) become more important, I am also increasingly interested in agent systems.

-Second, I want to take these tools into real domains and make them work end-to-end.
+The second layer is taking these tools into real domains and making them work end to end.
 This idea is not new.
-It was central in the BERT era, and it is still central now.
-Beyond popular areas like coding and document analysis, I think many domains that rely on careful human judgment could benefit from LLM-based specialists.
-Malware or virus detection is one example.
+It was already important in the BERT era, and it is still important now.
+Beyond popular areas like coding and document understanding, I think many domains that depend on careful human judgment could benefit from LLM-based specialists.
+Malware and virus detection are good examples.

-Some people see this direction as just engineering (data+training).
-But I am drawn to it because I believe engineering can carry real scientific novelty.
+Some people see this direction as just engineering because it often starts with data, training, and systems.
+I am drawn to it because I believe that kind of engineering can carry real scientific novelty.

-Sometimes the novelty is how you get data when data is scarce.
-Sometimes it is how you design synthetic data that teaches the right behavior.
-Sometimes it is how you change representations or architectures when the base model cannot capture a key dependency.
-Sometimes it is how a new industrial need becomes a new research question.
+Sometimes the novelty lies in how you get data when data is scarce.
+Sometimes it lies in how you design synthetic data that teaches the right behavior.
+Sometimes it lies in how you change representations or architectures when the base model cannot capture a key dependency.
+Sometimes it lies in how a new industrial need becomes a new research question.

 In the long run, I am optimistic about a system view of intelligence.
-If we can build many strong, efficient specialists, and let them collaborate as agents, we may reach broad capability in a way that is easier to maintain, easier to adapt, and easier to interpret than betting everything on a single monolithic model.
+Instead of relying only on one monolithic model, we may build many strong and efficient specialists, then let them collaborate.
+That kind of system could be easier to adapt, easier to maintain, and easier to inspect.

 📝 Selected Publications